popkhadzeg/git-one/README.txt

-Rainbow and the unicorn colors:
+Rainbow and the unicorn and pony colors:

 green
 blue
 black
 blue
 orange
+pony

 This is my colors